What Is the GMAT Test? – Guide for International Students

 GMAT Prep Tips

 1. Begin your preparations early.
-Carefully evaluate how long it may take you to go through all your GMAT prep material and start studying as early as you can.
+Carefully evaluate how long it may take you to go through all your prep material and start studying as early as you can.
 This gives you ample time to prepare, without the need to rush.

-2. Avoid studying multiple GMAT sections at once.
+2. Avoid studying multiple sections at once.
 Prepare for one section of the test and move on to the next after you are confident you’ve mastered the material.

 3. Manage your time carefully and practice answering each section on time.
 This helps you set your pace while answering questions so that you do not run out of time during the actual exam.